 vegetation clearing in as Biodiversity

 ☐ The development is not clearing native vegetation over the Biodiversity Offsets Scheme Threshold: ⊠ N/A

 Minimum lot size associated with the property Threshold for clearing, above which the BAM and offsets scheme apply

 Less than 1 ha 0.25 ha or more

 1 ha to less than 40 ha 0.5 ha or more

 40 ha to less than 1000 ha 1 ha or more

 1000 ha or more 2 ha or more

 В3 ☐ Earthworks wo environmental conditions on \ and sediment o impacts with /ENM fill and erosion Earthworks are required to facilitate the construction of the dwelling.
 The proposed development has been appropriately designed to respond to the existing site topography, and minimising land shaping outside of the building footprint.

-B4 Water Quality & Drainage /ater requirements of Figure FD for Maximum impervious surface area.
-Lots less than 900m2 = 60% max Site Coverage 28.2%.
+B4 Water Quality & Drainage Maximum imperior Lots less than 900 Lots 900 - 2000m Lots 200 - 50002 Lots greater than ☐ The developments of the control of of Figure FD for ervious surface area.
+Om2 = 60% max 2 = 40% max = 30% max 5000m2 = 7.5% max ent meets the of Figure FB for no neasure required. s with the GIS em area. s with the GIS Site Coverage 28.2%.
 Stormwater drainage resulting from roof and hard stand areas can be catered for in accordance with Council's requirements - by way of a condition being imposed on any development consent.

 B5 ☐ Proposed development is on flood prone land; AND, ⊠ N/A ☐ A flood certificate has been submitted with the application and the finished levels are consistent with Table 2: Development Suitability Table; AND, ☐ The submitted documents are consistent with Figure BI: Development Suitability Table.
-B6 □ Development within noise planning area is consistent with Clause 7.5 of the LEP - Aircraft Noise; AND □ An Acoustic report has been provided supporting the proposed development ⊠ N/A В7 Development relates to a heritage item or conservation area, however is of minor nature or would not impact on the significance of the item; No expected impact to Aboriginal heritage. ⊠ N/A C4 ☑ Proposal ensures development provides continuity to the street and setbacks comply with C4.B ☑ Development appropriately activates the street with habitable rooms where applicable. ☑ The proposed development would be sympathetic to the streetscape as it is consistent with the existing development in its form, height, bulk, design and materials and does not adversely affect the amenity of neighbouring properties or the public domain. ☑ The development satisfy the C4.D for private open space It is considered that the design is sympathetic to the existing landscape character and built form, and that the dwelling provides an appropriate level of passive surveillance.
+B6 □ Development within noise planning area is consistent with Clause 7.5 of the LEP - Aircraft Noise; AND □ An Acoustic report has been provided supporting the proposed development ⊠ N/A В7 Development relates to a heritage item or conservation area, however is of minor nature or would not impact on the significance of the item; No expected impact to Aboriginal heritage. ⊠ N/A C4 ☑ Proposal ensures development provides continuity to the street and setbacks comply with C4.B ☑ Development appropriately activates the street with habitable rooms It is considered that the design is sympathetic to the existing landscape character and built form, and that the dwelling provides an appropriate level of passive surveillance. where applicable.
+In proposed development would be sympathetic to the streetscape as it is consistent with the existing development in its form, height, bulk, design and materials and does not adversely affect the amenity of neighbouring properties or the public domain.
 Whilst the dwelling exceeds the maximum building height limit, the development is considered to be appropriate for the context of the area which is characterised by dwellings of a similar bulk and scale.
-The height exceedance is generally located in the middle of proposed dwelling with increased setbacks from the allotment boundaries.
-It is considered the design provides adequate separation between the proposed and adjoining dwellings.
+The height exceedance is generally located in the middle of proposed dwelling with increased setbacks from the allotment boundaries. ☑ The development satisfy the C4.D for private open space ☑ The development satisfy the C4.E for off-street parking It is considered the design provides adequate separation between the proposed and adjoining dwellings.
 The design includes significant articulation including areas of increased side setbacks that exceed the minimum requirement as stipulated in the PSDCP.
 The provided articulation minimises the presentation of bulk as viewed from the public domain and neighbouring properties.